Graduate Training in Neuroscience

 Dr. Mauricio Delgado, Professor and Chair, (Behavioral and neural correlates of reward-related processing, with an emphasis on how the affective properties of outcomes or feedback influence choice behavior. using neuroimaging and behavioral and psychophysiological methods.)
 Research in the lab focuses on the interaction of emotion and cognition in the human brain during learning and decision making.
 We use functional magnetic resonance imaging (fMRI) in conjunction with physiological and behavioral measures to investigate: 1) How the human brain learns about value (rewards and punishments); 2) How the brain uses this information to make decisions and guide behavior; and 3) How humans control or regulate their emotions to facilitate learning and decision-making.
 Studies range from simple processes that can be mapped on to current animal studies (e.g., learning that a stimulus predicts a reward), to more complex processes displayed during social interaction in everyday behavior (e.g., learning to trust someone during an economic exchange).

-Dr. William Graves, Assistant Professor, (Functional brain imaging of language and reading.
+Dr. William Graves, Associate Professor, (Functional brain imaging of language and reading.
 Tracking in both space (using magnetic resonance imaging) and time (using magnetoencephalography) how the brain computes sound and meaning from what we see.)
 In my lab we research the neurobiology of language, with particular emphasis on reading.
 We seek to answer questions such as, how does the brain translate concepts into speech, and how does the brain map from letter strings to sound and meaning?
 By understanding these fundamental processes, we hope to ultimately help those with language or reading disorders, such as aphasia or dyslexia.

 Dr. Stephen José Hanson, Professor & RUBIC Director, (Computational neuroimaging, memory and learning, connectionist models, categorization, big data modeling).
 My research focus is on memory & learning, categorization, connectionist models, neural networks, and more generally cognitive and perceptual modeling.